 People working in clean energy have jobs in several industries.
 They may work in energy efficiency, manufacturing energy efficient windows and doors, or in construction working to retrofit buildings and save people money with efficient lighting or HVAC systems.

 Clean energy jobs also include workers who are employed in industries that generate power from wind, solar, bioenergy, geothermal, and low-impact hydro technologies.

-Minnesotans who build and develop hybrid and plug-in electric vehicles, as well as, those who develop clean fuels like biodiesel and non-corn ethanol from grasses or agricultural waste are also part of the clean energy sector.
-An emerging clean energy sector in Minnesota is advanced grid, which employs people working to modernize how energy is stored and distributed to consumers.
+Minnesotans who build and develop hybrid and plug-in electric vehicles, as well as those who develop clean fuels like biodiesel and non-corn ethanol from grasses or agricultural waste are also part of the clean energy sector.

 How many people work in each clean energy sector?

 Energy efficiency jobs continue to be the largest sector of clean energy employment in Minnesota with 3 out of every 4 clean energy jobs in state.

 Minnesota’s second-largest sector of clean energy jobs is renewable energy, which employs more than 7,900 workers.
 These jobs have historically been some of the fastest-growing; in fact solar installer is the fastest-growing jobs in Minnesota according to Bureau of Labor statistics data.

 Jobs by Sector:

 Minnesota’s clean energy sector has consistently added jobs at a faster rate than overall statewide job growth.
 Over the past several years; before the crisis hit, clean energy employers projected 7 percent growth in 2020 -- or adding more than 4,500 new jobs.
 In 2019, Minnesota saw the third-largest number of clean energy jobs gained in the Midwest.